Hulu Japan: Acquisition by Nippon TV

-On May 17, 2017, the revamp took place, but the service could not be used properly for several days.
-Also, without notice, changes were made to the copyright protection rules, and some users who had externally connected their displays were unable to view the service.
-This situation caused Hulu to offer users "Hulu 1 month free ticket", "Amazon gift certificate (1000 yen)" or "iTunes code (1000 yen)", and also caused the first decrease in users since the acquisition.
+The revamp took place on May 17, 2017, but the service experienced disruptions for several days.
+Furthermore, unannounced changes to copyright protection protocols prevented some users with externally connected displays from viewing content.
+In response, Hulu offered affected users a choice between a one-month free pass, a ¥1,000 Amazon gift certificate, or a ¥1,000 iTunes code.
+The incident led to the platform's first decline in users since its acquisition by Nippon TV.

-In July 2017, Hulu Japan conducted a third-party allotment of shares with Yahoo!
+In July 2017, Hulu Japan conducted a third-party allotment of shares with Hulu, LLC, Yahoo!
 Japan, Toho, Yomiuri TV, and Chukyo TV as subscribers of the service with the purpose being to strengthen the management foundation and enable the production and procurement of more attractive content and significantly improve promotional capabilities.

 Hulu Japan launched its TVOD service, Hulu Store, on June 10, 2020.
 The store being available for SVOD members.
 In June 2022, Hulu Japan introduced a new feature called "Points" which would allow users to rent or purchase videos from the Hulu Store on the Hulu app for Android and iOS devices with that feature enabling users to make one-time purchases of content within the app.

 On July 12, 2023, Nippon TV and The Walt Disney Company announced and launched the first-ever bundled plan between Hulu Japan and Disney+ called "Hulu | Disney+ Set Plan".
 The new plan offers a monthly subscription price of 1,490 yen, which represented a savings of approximately 26% compared to subscribing to them separately.

+On October 15, 2025, Hulu Japan launched an integrated e-comic service within its streaming app and website.
+The feature allows users to purchase and read digital manga using their existing Hulu accounts.
+HJ Holdings introduced the service to complement the platform's video catalog, providing users with direct access to the original source material for anime and live-action adaptations available on Hulu, such as My Hero Academia, Case Closed (Detective Conan), and Chihayafuru.
+Additionally, the platform integrated e-comic purchases into its existing point-based payment system, which is also used for video rentals and live broadcasts.

+On September 1, 2026, Hulu Japan and Nippon TV entered into a partnership with Warner Bros.
+Discovery.
+Starting October 1, Hulu Japan, along with Prime Video, will succeed U-Next as a distributor of HBO Max in Japan.
+On Hulu, HBO Max will be featured as a dedicated content hub.
+Additionally, Nippon TV and Hulu Japan are exploring the international distribution of their local content via HBO Max.